qrtl/thc-oca/stock_picking_location_check/readme/USAGE.md

-An error should be displayed when validating a picking in case any of the internal locations involved in the move lines is not part of the corresponding location in the picking.
+An error should be displayed when validating a picking in case any of the locations involved in the move lines is not part of the corresponding location in the picking.